 A heating pad or Ice

 Little heat can be useful for a crick in the neck.
-Find a heating pad and pop at the spot, and then try to stretch your neck gently.
+Find a heating pad pop at the spot, and then try to stretch your neck gently.
 Repeat the procedure, but do not overdo it.
 Be easy on your body while you stretch; lest you might cause more harm.

 This should give you some relief.
 The heat will reduce inflammation while the stretching reduces the tension within that area.

 Similarly, you can place a bag of ice over the affected area.
-Ice is a form of cold treatment that alleviates pains and reduce inflammation.
+Ice is a form of cold treatment that alleviates pains and reduces inflammation.
 I, however, advise against placing ice directly on your skin, and it shouldn’t last over 15 minutes.